Bet on every NFL Week 18 game at the best betting sites, top betting apps

-How, where to bet on NFL Week 18: Best betting apps, promos, sites for Panthers-Buccaneers, Seahawks-49ers
+How, where to bet on NFL Week 18: Best betting apps, promos, sites for Lions-Bears, Ravens-Steelers

-Here's how to bet on the Week 18 NFL schedule, including Broncos vs. Chargers and Steelers vs. Ravens
+Here's how to bet on the Week 18 NFL schedule, including Broncos vs. Chargers and Bills vs. Jets

-The 2025-26 NFL regular season concludes with the Week 18 NFL schedule, which begins with a pair of games on Saturday.
-Tampa Bay hosts Carolina at 4:30 p.m.
-ET, while San Francisco and Seattle meet in an NFC West battle at 8 p.m.
-ET.
-The Buccaneers are 3-point favorites against the Panthers, and the Seahawks are 2.5-point road favorites against the 49ers.
-Sunday's slate features 14 games, including Broncos (-13) vs. Chargers and Chiefs (-5.5) vs. Raiders.
-The AFC North title will be decided between Pittsburgh and Baltimore, as the Steelers (+3.5) try to sweep the season series.
+The 2025-26 NFL regular season concludes with the Week 18 NFL schedule, which continues on Sunday with 14 games.
+Playoff positioning will be on the line in several of today's matchups.
+The Denver Broncos can clinch the No. 1 seed with a victory over the Los Angeles Chargers at 4:25 p.m.
+ET, and the AFC North title will be decided when the Pittsburgh Steelers host the Baltimore Ravens on Sunday Night Football.
+According to the latest NFL odds, the Broncos are favored by 14 points at home, while the Ravens are favored by 3.5 on the road.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 18 can read more below, along with picks for some of the biggest games.